mayrop/datosmx/README.md

 The R package datosmx 🇲🇽.

-I am in process of building an R package to get data about the Novel Coronavirus COVID-19 pandemic cases in Mexico and other datasets.

-* Data comes from official sources, more information [here](https://github.com/mayrop/datos-covid19in-mx)
+R package (**Warning:** currently under construction 🚧 🚧 🚧 ) to get data about the Novel Coronavirus COVID-19 pandemic cases in Mexico and other Mexico datasets (geospatial + population).
+Data comes from official sources, more information [here](https://github.com/mayrop/datos-covid19in-mx).

-**Warning:** This package is under construction!! 🚧 🚧 🚧

 ## Installation
 ```R